 webpack.config.js in the root of your project, and copy this into it:

 Wow, that’s a lot of configuration for a simple app!
 Let’s take a closer look though.
-The first two lines are just requiring Webpack and the Node “path” module, and two the next three lines are just setting of some constants.
-This line:
+The first two lines are just requiring Webpack and the Node “path” module, and the next two lines are just setting some constants.

 entry property, which is the file that Webpack starts at (more on that in a moment); the

-output, which is where Webpack saves the compiled code; the
+output, which is where Webpack saves the compiled code; and the

 entry configuration can take a string, array, or object.
 If you use a string, it should point at the single file that starts your application.
 If you use an array, Webpack will concatenate the files.
 Using an object allows you to have multiple entry points, which is for building multiple separate apps.
 In our case, we need our main.js file and babel-polyfill (which is loaded first).

 test is a regex to match against file extensions.
-I’m using pattern which matches
+I’m using a pattern which matches

 .jsx files.
 You could also choose to set it to only compile files with the JSX extension, by using

 /\.jsx/, or if you decide not to use .jsx at all, just use